bluekamandy/Creative-Coding-Course-with-Processing/2_ColorLoopsAnimation/2_EXERCISE.md

 **Incorporate the mouse** (both X and Y position using the `mouseX` and `mouseY` keywords demonstrated in your readings) to manipulate the circles in some way.
 Here are a few options:

-\- Touch position increases the number of circles.
+\- Mouse position increases the number of circles.
-\- Touch position affects the size of the circles.
+\- Mouse position affects the size of the circles.
-\- Touch position affects the colors of the circles.
+\- Mouse position affects the colors of the circles.
 \- Any combination of the above!

 You must **use a for loop**.

 You must also **incorporate randomness** in some way.
-Use your Playground textook chapter titled *Randomness* to guide you.

 The `random()` function is explained on [the Processing website](https://processing.org/reference/random_.html).